 Buildings should eliminate or minimize air recirculation (thus maximizing fresh outdoor air) to the extent possible during this period.

 As the next best solution, mechanical ventilation systems in buildings can forcibly bring outdoor air inside and then distribute that fresh air to different areas of the building.
-Some fraction of the indoor air is usually recirculated and mixed with the outdoor air coming in to save on cooling and heating energy costs.
+In some HVAC systems, some fraction of the indoor air is recirculated and mixed with the outdoor air coming in to save on cooling and heating energy costs.
 However, during a pandemic, when long-range airborne viral transmission can occur, air recirculation can lead to a buildup of airborne viral particles indoors and also potentially spread the virus to other areas of the building.
-Therefore, buildings should eliminate or minimize air recirculation (thus maximizing fresh outdoor air) to the extent possible during this period.
-In addition, buildings should not shut off or reduce their mechanical ventilation during before-school or after-school hours when there still may be people in the building, including students, staff, and custodians during any student programs, cleaning times, teacher class preparation, sports (e.g., if students are returning to lockers), or other activities.
+Therefore, buildings with HVAC systems that mix the fresh outdoor air with recirculated air should maximize fresh outdoor air to the extent possible during this period.
+These types of buildings should also install MERV 13 air filters or higher in their HVAC systems (see next section for details).
+In addition, buildings should not shut off or reduce their mechanical ventilation during beforeschool or after-school hours when there still may be people in the building, including students, staff, and custodians during any student programs, cleaning times, teacher class preparation, sports (e.g., if students are returning to lockers), or other activities.
 Finally, mechanically ventilated schools should evaluate any potential contaminant source near the outdoor air intake duct.
-For example, the outdoor air inlet should not be located too close to the exhaust air outlet or contaminated indoor air that is exhausted out of the building could renter (refer to local building codes on minimum required distance, generally 10 feet).
+For example, the outdoor air inlet should not be located too close to the exhaust air outlet or contaminated indoor air that is exhausted out of the building could re-enter (refer to local building codes on minimum required distance, generally 10 feet).

 Devices that simply recirculate the same indoor air without filtering it or replacing it with fresh air are not helpful in reducing any airborne virus present in the room